university-bootcamp/coding-environment/mac.md

 ## Step 1: Create web development accounts

-You will need to use two different services in the process: GitHub & Heroku.
+You will need to use three different services in the process: GitHub, Heroku & Amazon Web Services (AWS).

 > **Note:** You may be prompted if you want to install programs on your machine when setting up GitHub and Heroku account — you will not need to install these programs yet.